andromache01/dam-removal-flow/README.md

 downloaded from the USGS at https://www.sciencebase.gov/catalog/item/55071bf9e4b02e76d757c076.
 This analysis was conducted as a final project by Tara Franey for class BIO594 at the University of Rhode Island.
-Thanks to Professor Rachel Schwartz, Professor Art Gold and Dr. Jeff Hollister(geospatial analyis code taken from his workshop RhodyRStats 'geospatial_with_f' workshop at https://github.com/rhodyrstats/geospatial_with_sf/blob/master/geospatial_with_sf.Rmd).
+Thanks to Professor Rachel Schwartz, Professor Art Gold and Dr. Jeff Hollister(geospatial analyis code taken from his RhodyRStats 'geospatial_with_f' workshop at https://github.com/rhodyrstats/geospatial_with_sf/blob/master/geospatial_with_sf.Rmd).